 Grafen now set himself the task of discovering a pair of strategies, one male and one female, which were mutually stable, in Maynard Smith's sense of evolutionary stability ('ESS').
 An evolutionarily stable male strategy is one such that, when all males adopt it, no male gains by doing anything different.
 An evolutionarily stable female strategy is one such that, when all females adopt it, no female gains by doing anything different.
 Grafen sought a pair of stable strategies, one stable within males and one stable within females, which remained stable in the presence of each other.
 He did indeed find such a mutual ESS and he was then able to examine its properties.
 They turned out to be thoroughly Zahavian!
 As follows:

-1. At ESS, out of the whole range of possible display strategies, males will choose the honest strategy: correctly display your true quality,
+1. At ESS, out of the whole range of possible display strategies, males will choose the honest strategy: correctly display your true quality, even if this betrays that your quality is poor.

 2. At ESS, out of the whole range of credulity-incredulity strategies, females will chose the total credulity strategy: choose the male who advertises the highest quality.